Important notice: Beware of fake recruiters and scammers who misuse Promodo's logo and company name. Learn more in our LinkedIn post!

 Tip: The contribution pricing strategy can be a silver bullet helping to identify the core products.
 Once this is done, it’s high time to proceed with upsell.
 When your customer is in a buying mood, they are likely to add a couple of supplementary items to the cart.
 Group like-minded products into bundles and reduce prices for one.
 Buyers are far more likely to pick up the bundle if they can save a percentage on each one, rather than buy them individually and pay full price.
 To engage consumers in buying bundles, you can also try raising the individual prices.
 However, this strategy should be used sparingly, and not as an end-point goal to increase your sales.

-The main principle of this method is to establish a fixed percentage of income that you expect to earn from the sale of 1 unit.
+The marketing pricing strategy is in establishing a fixed percentage of income that you expect to earn from the sale of 1 unit.
 In other words, according to this method, the price for a product or service must ensure receipt of a fixed level of profitability at the existing level of variable costs.

 markup pricing formula